eslambakr/eslambakr.github.io/_pages/about.md

 ---
 permalink: /
-title: ">Lowell Thomas once said, "Do a little more each day than you think you possibly can."
+title: "Lowell Thomas once said, "Do a little more each day than you think you possibly can."
 I live by this motto daily.
 I base all academic, personal, and professional endeavors on it.
 Striving for excellence is my top priority."
 excerpt: "About me"
 author_profile: true
 redirect_from: